-- I. Love and affection.
-You support and accept the child, are physically affectionate, and spend quality one-on-one time together. - 2.
-Stress management.
-You take steps to reduce stress for yourself and your child, practice relaxation techniques and promote positive interpretations of events. - 3.
-Relationship skills.
-You maintain a healthy relationship with your spouse, significant other or co-parent and model effective relationship skills with other people. - A. Autonomy and independence.
-You treat your child with respect and encourage him or her to become self-sufficient and self-reliant. - 5.
-Education and learning.
-You promote and model learning and provide educational opportunities for your child. - 6.
-Life skills.
-You provide for your child, have a steady income and plan for the future. - 7.
-Behavior management.
+Here are 10 competencies that predict good parenting outcomes, listed roughly in order from most to least important.
+The skills-all derived from published studies-were ranked based on how well they predict a strong parent-child bond and children's happiness, health and success. -R.E.

+love most.
+Even in co-parenting situations where parents live apart, it is crucial to adhere to practices that do not hurt children: to resolve conflicts out of sight of the children, to apologize to one another and forgive each other (both can be done in front of the kids), to speak kindly about the other parent, and so on.

+Stress management is also important for good parenting, just as it is vital in all aspects of life.
+In our study, parents' ability to manage stress was a good predictor of the quality of their relationship with their kids and of how happy their children were.
+Perhaps more telling, people who rated themselves as great parents

+1. Love and affection

+You support and accept the child, are physically affectionate and spend quality one-on-one time together.

+2. Stress management

+You take steps to reduce stress for yourself and your child, practice relaxation techniques and promote positive interpretations of events.

+3. Relationship skills

+You maintain a healthy relationship with your spouse, significant other or co-parent and model effective relationship skills with other people.

+4. Autonomy and independence

+You treat your child with respect and encourage him or her to become self-sufficient and self-reliant.

+5. Education and learning

+You promote and model learning and provide educational opportunities for your child.

+6. Life skills

+You provide for your child, have a steady income and plan for the future.

+7. Behavior management

 You make extensive use of positive reinforcement and punish only when other methods of managing behavior have failed.

+8. Health

-- >> 8.
-Health.
-You model a healthy lifestyle and good habits, such as regular exercise and proper nutrition, for your child. - 9.
-Religion.
-You support spiritual or religious development and participate in spiritual or religious activities. - >> 10.
-Safety.
-You take precautions to protect your child and maintain awareness of the child's activities and friends. -R.E.
+You model a healthy lifestyle and good habits, such as regular exercise and proper nutrition, for your child.

+9. Religion

+You support spiritual or religious development and participate in spiritual or religious activities.

+10. Safety

+You take precautions to protect your child and maintain awareness of the child's activities and friends.

+scored more highly on stress management than on any of the other nine parenting competencies.
+There is, possibly, a simple lesson here: parents who lose their temper around their kids know it is bad parenting.
+Keeping calm is probably step one in good parenting.
+Fortunately, stress-management practices such as meditation, imagery techniques and breathing exercises can be learned, no matter what one's natural tendencies.
+People can also learn better organizational skills and even ways of managing stressful thinking.

-positive and negative outcomes.
-On the bright side, in our new study safety skills did contribute to good health outcomes.
-But being overly concerned with safety appears to produce poorer relationships with children and also appears to make children less happy.
-A recent study by Barbara Morrongiello and her colleagues at the University of Guelph in Ontario shows how complex the safety issue can be.
+Keeping children safe-a matter of almost obsessive concern among American parents these days-seems to have both positive and negative outcomes.
+On the bright side, in our study safety skills did contribute to good health outcomes.
+But being overly concerned with safety appears to produce poorer relationships with children and appears to make children less happy.
+A study by Barbara Morrongiello and her colleagues at the University of Guelph in Ontario shows how complex the safety issue can be.
 In their study, young people between the ages of seven and 12 said that even though they were generally conforming to the safety rules of their parents, they planned to behave like their parents when they grew up, even where their parents were, by their own standards, behaving unsafely.
 Had they detected their parents' hypocrisy?